kirankotari/cisco_devnet_preparation/README.md

 ## Study Plan
 - [DEVASC: Comprehensive Study Plan](https://www.youtube.com/watch?v=AhPloufPDH8&t=16s) by Nicholas Russo
 - The clock is a weapon, and you should use your time wisely when taking the exam
+- In exam you can't go back and change the answer once attempted.